 24. Untaught Course Report: A report prepared by the Curriculum Coordinator that contains lecture, laboratory, and seminar courses that have not been taught for four consecutive years.
 This report is distributed with the annual course cycle instructions by the Curriculum Coordinator to the College Deans to help keep the catalog up-to date.

 27. Course Request Form: The Course Request Forms are available to faculty via the website of the Office of Curriclum Services at: http://www.txstate.edu/curriculumservices/course-info.html

-28. Additions: A course addition proposes a new course that is part of the annual cycle or part of a new degree proposal, and requires completion of the Course Request Form and, if applicable, the Writing Intensive Form.
+28. Additions: A course addition proposes a new course that is part of the annual cycle or part of a new degree proposal, and requires completion of the Course Addition Form and, if applicable, the Writing Intensive Form.
 For the addition of a topics course, a header course must first be proposed with a subject/prefix and number.
 Header courses require completion of the Course Request Form and must be accompanied by at least two individual topics courses, e.g., RC 4350 Topics in Respiratory Care, RC 4350A Study of Polysomnography, and RC 4350B Respiratory Instruments.
 If a course addition is being proposed for the undergraduate General Education Core Curriculum, the requesting faculty must first consult with the General Education Council before developing the course addition proposal.
 If a course addition is being proposed that affects an Educator Preparation Program, the requesting faculty must first consult with the Director of the Office of Educator Preparation before developing the course addition proposal.

-29. Changes: A course change requires completion of the Course Request Form.
+29. Changes: A course change requires completion of the Course Change Form.
 Course change proposals must include a minimum of items 1, 2, 3, 4, 5, 6, 12, and 19, and other items for which changes are requested.
 Course change proposals that affect programs/departments/schools outside the originating college must be accompanied by concurrence memos from the affected programs, i.e. prerequisite courses from outside the college or course descriptions that overlap content outside the college.
 It is the responsibility of the originating academic administrative unit to notify all potentially affected programs and to seek concurrence.
 If a course change is being proposed that affects an Educator Preparation Program, the requesting faculty must first consult with the Director of the Office of Educator Preparation before developing the course change proposal.

-30. Deletions: A course deletion requires completion of the Course Request Form.
+30. Deletions: A course deletion requires completion of the Course Deletion Form.
 Course deletion proposals must include items 1, 2, 3, 4, 5, 12, and 19 on the Course Request Form.
 The Untaught Course Report is available to determine inactive courses that should be deleted.
 If a course deletion is being proposed that affects an Educator Preparation Program, the requesting faculty must first consult with the Director of the Office of Educator Preparation before developing the course deletion proposal.